Montana-Media-Arts/creative-coding-1/modules/week-1/_posts/2017-01-08-github-part1.md

 Go to the [course repo](https://github.com/Montana-Media-Arts/creative-coding-1)

-TODO: Add a comment to the [“HW 1 Issue Response”](https://github.com/Montana-Media-Arts/120_CreativeCoding_Fall2017/issues/1) discussing an element of the Internet, Web Development, or the command line that was new information to you.
+TODO: Add a comment to the [“HW 1 Issue Response”](https://github.com/Montana-Media-Arts/120_CreativeCoding/issues/71).

+You are to;

+1. Respond to _at least_ two of the questions from Issue #1.
+2. Respond to your fellow classmates _at least_ twice.

 NOTE: You should not repeat a comment that has already been added by anyone from your class or the other class.
 However, if you would like to further a comment already there, “@mention” the classmate/user and continue their discussion.